Inguinal hernia symptoms

 The posterior approach is used to repair the hole in the abdominal wall with a patch on the inside.

 Mesh is placed underneath all of the abdominal muscles, relying on the abdominal pressure to keep the mesh in place.
 Most high volume hernia surgeons and medical research now agree that the posterior approach is the best way to fix an inguinal hernia when using mesh.
-Dr. Reinhorn has used these methods exclusively for the last 15 year when using mesh to repair an inguinal hernia.
-Dr. Reinhorn performed over 500 laparoscopic inguinal hernia surgeries before learning the advanced open preperitoneal repair.
+Boston Hernia has used these methods for the last 15 years when using mesh to repair an inguinal hernia.
+Both Dr. Reinhorn and Dr. Fullington each performed over 500 laparoscopic inguinal hernia surgeries before learning the advanced open preperitoneal repair.

 The posterior repair can be performed in two ways:

-- Laparoscopic or robotic – these require general anesthesia and is often performed in the hospital due to equipment needs.
+- Laparoscopic or robotic – these require general anesthesia and are best suited to certain body types and patients with certain specific medical conditions.

 - Advanced open preperitoneal repair – this can typically be done under local anesthesia with sedation and can be performed in the hospital or in an ambulatory surgery center.

-Dr. Reinhorn typically recommends the last repair because it offers the best of both worlds.
-It offers the safety of open surgery while allowing for faster recovery and less of the long-term pain for which laparoscopic hernia surgery is known.
+We typically recommend the advanced open preperitoneal repair in suitable patients because it offers the best of both worlds.
+It typically offers faster recovery without the need for general anesthesia and reduced pain medication requirements than laparoscopic hernia surgery.
 For patients looking for a non-mesh hernia repair, we have offered the Shouldice technique since 2015.
 We look forward to meeting prospective patients and speaking with them about their options as each patient benefits from a consultation with our providers.
-Call us or fill out the contact us form in order to schedule a consultation
+Call us or fill out the contact us form in order to schedule a consultation.